Current as of October 2014 | Download print version (in PDF)

 Not-for-profit organizations may engage in political activities so long as those activities are not specifically covered by the Political Parties Law.
-They can contribute funds to political parties or for electioneering.
-[See Law 334/2006 Regarding Financial Political Parties' Activities and Electioneering Campaigns] Foreign NPOs are not eligible to finance political parties.
+They can contribute funds to political parties or for electioneering (See Law 334/2006 Regarding Financial Political Parties' Activities and Electioneering Campaigns).
+Foreign NPOs are not permitted to finance political parties, however.

 It is possible that a Romanian NPO may be controlled by a for-profit entity or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).

-The Sponsorship Law prohibits the sponsorship of an NPO by a sponsor that directs the activity of the beneficiary (See section V.B below for additional information on sponsorships).
-[Law on Sponsorship, Law 32/1994] In this respect, if a commercial firm is the sole founder of an NPO or has a position on the NPO's Board of Directors, it cannot make a legal donation to the NPO.
+The Sponsorship Law prohibits the sponsorship of an NPO by a sponsor that directs the activity of the beneficiary (Law on Sponsorship, Law 32/1994; see also Section V.B below for additional information on sponsorships).
+In this respect, if a commercial firm is the sole founder of an NPO or has a position on the NPO's Board of Directors, it cannot make a legal donation to the NPO.

 A number of entities are exempt from paying profit tax altogether.
-These include Romanian foundations established as a result of legacies; religious entities on income obtained from economic activities that is used for the support of activities with a charitable purpose; and Romanian legal persons that pay tax on the income of micro-enterprises.
-[Fiscal Code Art.
-15(1)]
+These include Romanian foundations established as a result of legacies; religious entities, with regard to income obtained from economic activities used for the support of activities with a charitable purpose; and Romanian legal persons that pay tax on the income of micro-enterprises (Fiscal Code Art.
+15(1)).

 In addition to the foregoing exemptions, all Romanian NPOs are exempt from profit tax on certain types of revenue, including: